I want to go straight to the code and read what it says about online giving

 - By giving direct to the charity, for example, over the phone, through their website or by responding to an appeal

 - Setting up a direct debit for regular payment

 - Putting money in collection boxes or donation tin

 - Giving clothes to a charity shop or charity bag collector

 - Supporting a charity-affiliated lottery

-If you are a tax payer, signing a Gift aid declaration will allow the charity to claim the tax back on your donation, at no extra cost to you.
-The HMRC have Guidance on Claiming Gift aid.
+If you are a tax payer, signing a gift aid declaration will allow the charity to claim the tax back on your donation, at no extra cost to you.
+HMRC has guidance on claiming gift aid.

 You may wish to give a donation on the condition that it is spent in a particular way by the charity.
 Be aware though that the way the money is spent is ultimately a decision for the charity’s trustees, who are responsible for spending donations according to the charity’s objects.
 Unless the charity has agreed with you special conditions for accepting the money you have raised, there is no guarantee that it can fulfil any special wishes you may have for how it is spent.

 While most charity fundraisers are genuine, unfortunately some are fraudulent.
 We understand that every time you give, you want to feel confident that you can trust that charity.
 See our guidance on how to give safely for more information on what to look for.